SamG101-Developer/SPP-Primer-3/Writerside/topics/Tooling.md

   executed immediately after compilation.
 - [`clean`](#project-cleaning) - Clean the project.
 The folder containing the binary is emptied, and the project is ready to be built again.
 The binary folder is not deleted.
-- [`update`](#project-vcs-updating) - Update the vcs dependencies of the project.
-The compiler will check the `vcs` folder for newer versions of the dependencies, and will offer to update them individually, or all at once.
+- [`vcs`](#project-vcs-updating) - Install and update the vcs dependencies of the project.
+The compiler will check the `vcs` folder for newer versions of the dependencies, and will update them.
+Use fixed versions in the `spp.toml` file to prevent automatic updates.
 - [`version`](#compiler-version) - Display the version of the S++ compiler that is currently installed.
 This can also be used to list versions of the `vcs` and `ext` dependencies.
 - [`help`](#compiler-help) - Display the help message for the S++ compiler.
 This message contains a list of all commands, and a brief description of each command.